In this comprehensive guide, we cover everything you need to know about workers' compensation insurance, including:

 - Permanent or temporary.

-Most states require benefits be paid for the duration of the disability.
+Most states require benefits to be paid for the duration of the disability.
 As a result, employers and their insurers will do what they can to make sure injured employees get back to work as soon as possible.
 Some states even specify a maximum number of weeks that benefits can be paid for temporary disabilities.
 One state may require up to 500 weeks of benefits, another may only require 100 weeks.

 Do I still need disability insurance if I’m covered by workers' compensation?

 The major difference between the two is when you are eligible to receive benefits.
 Workers' compensation will only provide benefits if you suffer an injury or illness directly caused by your job.
-Meanwhile, disability insurance protects you from injuries or illnesses that limit your ability to work - regardless of whether what caused them.
+Meanwhile, an individual disability insurance policy protects you from injuries or illnesses that limit your ability to work - regardless of whether what caused them.

 Typically, workers' compensation programs only cover employees of the company.
 Most states do not require workers' compensation coverage on contractors.
 This makes disability insurance an ideal way for these types of workers to protect their source of income in the event they become unable to work.